Application Packages in Declarative Sharing in the Native Application Framework

 The file is downloaded to your local machine, as a file named <notebook_name>.ipynb.

-Add the files to the live version
+Add files to the live version

-• Add a file to the application package:
+Download a file from the application package

 Copy

-• Remove content from the application package:
+Remove content from the application package

 Build the application package